elixir-lang/elixir-lang.github.com/getting-started/where-to-go-next.markdown

 * [Mix and OTP](/getting-started/mix-otp/introduction-to-mix.html)

+If you are planning to write your first library for other developers to use, don't forget to read our [Library Guidelines](https://hexdocs.pm/elixir/library-guidelines.html).

 ## Meta-programming

 Elixir is an extensible and very customizable programming language thanks to its meta-programming support.
 Most meta-programming in Elixir is done through macros, which are very useful in several situations, especially for writing DSLs.
 We have written a short guide that explains the basic mechanisms behind macros, shows how to write macros, and how to use macros to create DSLs: